 In addition, cash bonuses may be awarded at the discretion of the Board of Directors, the Compensation Committee or the executive management of the Company for exceptional performance related to other corporate activity undertaken by the Company in any year.
-The Compensation Committee determined to award our Chief Executive Officer a discretionary cash bonus in the amount of \$11,870 for the performance of his services in 2012.
-In determining to award a discretionary cash bonus to our Chief Executive Officer, the Compensation Committee took into account, among other things, Mr. Metcalf's leadership and his involvement in the Company's successful acquisitions of POC Sweden AB as well as PIEPS Holding GmbH and their respective subsidiaries.
-No discretionary cash bonus was awarded to our Chief Financial Officer for his services performed in 2012.
+No discretionary cash bonus was awarded to our Chief Executive Officer or to either of our respective Chief Financial Officers for their services performed in 2013.

-Base salary, incentive compensation and the amount of discretionary bonus (total cash compensation) earned in 2012 by the Named Executive Officers are reflected in the "Salary," and "Bonus," columns in the Summary Compensation Table set forth on page 26 of this Proxy Statement.
+Base salary, incentive compensation and the amount of discretionary bonus (total cash compensation) earned in 2013 by the Named Executive Officers are reflected in the "Salary," and "Bonus," columns in the Summary Compensation Table set forth on page 20 of this Proxy Statement.